-3.22.
-The extension of Hampton Magna to the west would lead to the expansion of development into the countryside.
-However, this ignores the location of the site within the urban fridge and how it is already seen in the context of existing development at

-Hampton Magna.
-Enhancements to existing green infrastructure and the maintenance of existing Public Rights of Way provide an ideal framework against which defendable boundaries can be designed, limiting the extent of any perceived encroachment into the wider landscape.
-Development of the site would also provide opportunity for a new and significantly improved defined edge to the village.
+Development of the site would lead to expansion of development into the countryside as a result of the extension of Henley-in-Arden to the south-east of the town.
+However, the site is already seen in the context of existing development at Henley-in-Arden.
+Enhancements to existing green infrastructure will assist in creating a defined and defendable boundary, limiting the extent of any perceived encroachment without compromising this purpose.
+Development of the site to the south would also provide opportunity for a new and significantly improved defined edge to the town, which in other directions is already well defined and contained.
 The broad thrust and function of the purpose of the Green Belt in safeguarding the countryside from encroachment in this location would therefore remain essentially unaffected.